JassLyn1001/CMIP6-extremeindices-biascorrection/README.md

 # CMIP6-extremeindices-biascorrection
-In this project, I had resposibility to conduct a bias-correction technique to provide high-resolution extreme climate indices information over eastern part of Indonesia (Nusa Tenggara and Papua Archipalego)
+In this project, I had responsibility to conduct a bias-correction technique to provide high-resolution extreme climate indices information over eastern part of Indonesia (Nusa Tenggara and Papua Archipelago)